Adrian Lewis: 2020

 In the 2020 World Championship Lewis lost 4–3 in the fourth round to Dimitri Van den Bergh despite at one point leading 3–1 in sets.
 In October, Lewis tested positive for COVID-19 and was forced to withdraw from the 2020 World Grand Prix.

 2021

 Lewis began his 2021 season with a shock 3–1 loss to Danny Baggish in the second round of the 2021 World Championship.

 At the Players Championship Finals he lost in the second round to Peter Wright, in a match mired in controversy after an altercation on stage after the match.

 2022

 At the 2022 World Championship, Lewis lost 3–1 in the second round to Gary Anderson.

 Lewis returned to the winners circle with his first title in 3 years by winning Players Championship 20.

 At the 2022 World Grand Prix, Lewis beat José de Sousa in the first round before losing to Chris Dobey.

 2023

 In the 2023 World Championship, Lewis lost 3–0 against Damon Heta, falling at the second round stage for the third year in succession.

+In April 2023, following withdrawals from multiple PDC Pro Tour events, Lewis announced he was taking a break from competing.

+2024

+In July 2024 it was announced Lewis would be partnering with MODUS Sports Management effective immediately and that Lewis will play on the MODUS Super Series in 2025.

+Lewis did not attend the PDPA's 2024/25 PDC World Championship TCH Qualifier.

+2025

+On 28 August Lewis made his return to competitive darts in the MODUS Super Series International Pairs tournament alongside former BDO World Champion Steve Beaton representing England.